vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 202 LOKAMANYA TILAK

 founded with the intention ; but is always one of the surest indications in an inquiry as to intention.
-If the- writer's motives are good, if he is trying to secure constitutional rights for the people, trying in a fair way and persevering manner, he is entitled to express his views fully and fearlessly.
+If the###writer's motives are good, if he is trying to secure constitutional rights for the people, trying in a fair way and persevering manner, he is entitled to express his views fully and fearlessly.
 Intention may be inferred from the legal fiction that a man intends the natural consequences of his acts.
-But if there are circumstances to show that the- motive of a man is different, then the mere fact that the views of the writer are not correct, or are even absurd, or that he has expressed them in violent lan- guage, would not make him seditious.
+But if there are circumstances to show that the###motive of a man is different, then the mere fact that the views of the writer are not correct, or are even absurd, or that he has expressed them in violent lan###guage, would not make him seditious.
 It is not a question of the correctness and acceptability of views^ or of the stylef in which they have been expressed.
-The incriminating articles form part of a controversy between the Pro-Bureaucratic party and the Pro- Congress party.
-There was a bomb outrage at Mozuf- ferpore.
+The incriminating articles form part of a controversy between the Pro-Bureaucratic party and the Pro###Congress party.
+There was a bomb outrage at Mozuf###ferpore.
 There was no difference of opinion as to the character of the deplorable event ; but the question was
 * what is the cause of it ?'
 The Pro-Bureaucratic Party laid the blame at the doors of the Congress or of the Nationalist Party and called upon Government to put us down.
 I have taken the other side.
-My wri- tings are (i) a reply to the Anglo-Indian criticism (2) a suggestion to Government and addressed to Govern- ment (3) a discussion of the situation (4) a warning to both parties which, it is my duty as a journalist to give (5) a criticism of the contemplated measures by the Government.
-I will read extracts from a few Anglo- Indian writings.
-The Pioneer of May 7th recommends- a whole-sale arrest of the acknowledged Terrorists in a
+My wri###tings are (i) a reply to the Anglo-Indian criticism (2) a suggestion to Government and addressed to Govern###ment (3) a discussion of the situation (4) a warning to both parties which, it is my duty as a journalist to give (5) a criticism of the contemplated measures by the Government.
+I will read extracts from a few Anglo###Indian writings.
+The Pioneer of May 7th recommends###a whole-sale arrest of the acknowledged Terrorists in a

 THE COUNTRY S MISFORTUNE 20^

-city or District, coupled with an intimation that on the- repetition of the offence, ten of them would be shot for every life sacrificed.
-It tries to establish a logical con-^ nection between members of the Council and Bomb- throwers in Bengal.
+city or District, coupled with an intimation that on the###repetition of the offence, ten of them would be shot for every life sacrificed.
+It tries to establish a logical con-^ nection between members of the Council and Bomb###throwers in Bengal.
 The Asian recommends to Mr.
 Kingsford's notice a Mauser pistol and hopes he would secure a big * bag ', adding that he will be more than justified in letting day-light into every strange native approaching his house or person.
-A correspondent of the Englishman suggests that * a few of these worthy agitators should be flogged in public by the town-sweep- ers.'
-Now, we honestly believed that these writings- were mischievous, particularly the insinuations of those writers and they had to be counteracted.
+A correspondent of the Englishman suggests that * a few of these worthy agitators should be flogged in public by the town-sweep###ers.'
+Now, we honestly believed that these writings###were mischievous, particularly the insinuations of those writers and they had to be counteracted.
 My reply to the Anglo-Indian Press is written on an occasiou of provocation.
 It does not intend to excite dis-affection.
 For every sentence in my writings, I can point out a parallel passage from the literature of our party.
-Pro- Congress Newspapers, completely hostile to the Kesariy take the same view of the matter.
-I am charged spe- cifically with attempting to cause excitement, not through-out India, but among the Marathi-speaking population.
+Pro###Congress Newspapers, completely hostile to the Kesariy take the same view of the matter.
+I am charged spe###cifically with attempting to cause excitement, not through-out India, but among the Marathi-speaking population.
 I do not stand alone in my views.
 Papers of all parties in the Marathi-speaking community have taken the same view of the matter.
 This absolves me from any evil intention.
-If there is no personal preju- dice against me, these articles will show that I was not prompted by my personal prejudices.
+If there is no personal preju###dice against me, these articles will show that I was not prompted by my personal prejudices.
 The arguments have not been invented by me.
 In charging me with sedition, this must be borne in mind * what impressions